Bachelor of Arts - Bard College, Annandale-On-Hudson, New York

 José and his wife Cynthia live in Oceanside, California with their cats, Eva Luna and Thriller, where he continues to pursue his second love, endurance sports.
 As a member of the United States Triathlon Association's Duathlon Team, in 2002 José won the World Duathlon Champion in Weyer, Austria, as well as the National Duathlon Champion in Nashville, TN.

-Most recently, Aponte will be recognized by his Alma Mater, Bard College, with the John Dewey Award for Distinguished Public Service in spring 2013.
-The award will specifically acknowledge the San Diego County Library's innovation in responsible community services as exemplified by our Inmate Reintroduction project and the monthly Housing Clinics which feature mortgage loan assistance and legal counseling in partnership with the local non-profit Housing Opportunities Collaborative.
+More recently, Aponte was recognized by his Alma Mater, Bard College, with the John Dewey Award for Distinguished Public Service in spring 2013.
+The award specifically acknowledges the San Diego County Library's innovation in responsible community services as exemplified by our Inmate Reintroduction project and the monthly Housing Clinics which feature mortgage loan assistance and legal counseling in partnership with the local non-profit Housing Opportunities Collaborative.

 "The foundation(s) of a truly democratic society: public education, and the public library."

 "Libraries need to be more than a passive repository for the quiet contemplation and study of ideas: libraries must be partners in their respective communities' strategic vision building social capital.
 And changing lives."